-Drew Houston agrees to produce a crop on J. Clarke's cotton farm, with each receiving half the proceeds.
-Clarke advises Houston
+Nancy Caton agrees to produce a crop on G. Cohen's cotton farm, with each receiving half the proceeds.
+Cohen advises Caton

 when to plant, spray, and pick the cotton.
-During the growing season, Clarke inspects the crop every few days to determine
+During the growing season, Cohen inspects the crop every few days to determine

-whether Houston is properly taking care of the crop.
-Houston furnishes all labor needed to grow and harvest the crop.
+whether Caton is properly taking care of the crop.
+Caton furnishes all labor needed to grow and harvest the crop.

-The management decisions made by Clarke in connection with the care of the cotton crop and his regular inspection of the crop
+The management decisions made by Cohen in connection with the care of the cotton crop and her regular inspection of the crop

-establish that he participates to a material degree in the cotton production operations.
-The income Clarke receives from his
+establish that she participates to a material degree in the cotton production operations.
+The income Cohen receives from her

-cotton farm is included in his self-employment earnings.
+cotton farm is included in her self-employment earnings.

 Methods for Figuring Net Earnings